jolbol1/morphic/README.md

 **Migration Progress:**

 - ✅ Backend data layer migrated to Convex
+- ✅ Authentication migrated from Supabase to Clerk
 - ⏳ Frontend integration pending
+- ⚠️ Auth integration with Convex needs proper implementation (currently using userId)
 - 🎯 Future: Remove Next.js server entirely and connect frontend directly to Convex

 This hybrid approach maintains functionality while transitioning to a more streamlined architecture.